Last Updated on April 9, 2019

 Most of us are challenged in our daily lives.
 Information overload leads to stressful situations, including pressure to succeed and perform.
 Because of this, we exhaust our inner-energy quickly and our productivity and lust for life decreases – in the worst cases, we risk burning out.
-Stress and overload is also one of the biggest factors for emotional eating and overweight.
-The here presented strategy is especially useful for emotional eaters who are craving for stress release but eat instead highly palatable foods as coping mechanism.
+Stress and overload are also one of the biggest factors for emotional eating and overweight.
+The here presented strategy is especially useful for emotional eaters who are craving for stress release but eat instead highly palatable foods as a coping mechanism.

 Health benefits of meditation

 Wise people from different countries and cultures already know this centuries-old recipe to calm your mind.